Witiko/doctoral-thesis/main.md

-embeddings was consistent with the restrictions of my fast algorithm for the soft vector space model. [@novotny2020text, Section 4.2] We evaluated the soft vector space model with quantized token embeddings and with regularized token embeddings on six text classification tasks. [@novotny2020text, Section 5] We also reported the optimal hyperparameter values for our orthogonalization algorithm on all six tasks. [@novotny2020text, Table 2]
+embeddings was consistent with the restrictions of my fast algorithm for the soft vector space model. [@novotny2020text, Section 4.2] We evaluated the soft vector space model with quantized token embeddings and with regularized token embeddings on six text classification tasks. [@novotny2020text, Figure 8] We also reported the optimal hyperparameter values for our orthogonalization algorithm on all six tasks. [@novotny2020text, Table 2]